nasa/HyperCP/README.md

 ```
 ---
 ## Launching
-HyperInSPACE is a Main-View-Controller Python package that can be launched in several ways to run the Main.py module, such as by navigating to the program folder on the command line and typing the following command after the prompt:
+HyperInSPACE is a Main-View-Controller Python package with a pyQt5 GUI that can be launched in several ways, such as by navigating to the program folder on the command line and typing the following command after the prompt:
 ```
 prompt$ python Main.py
 ```
+However you launch the GUI, *watch for important feedback at the command line terminal* in addition to informational GUI windows.

-The following folders will be created automatically when you first run the program:
+The following sub-directories will be created automatically (if not present) when you first run the program:

 - Config - Configuration and instrument files (by subdirectory - auto-created), SeaBASS header configuration files, Main view configuration file
 - Logs - Most command line output messages generated during processing are captured for later reference in .log text files here